swiftwasm/awesome-swiftwasm/README.md

 * [memes](https://github.com/nerdsupremacist/memes) - An online Multi-Player Meme Party Game that uses Vapor for backend, and SwiftWasm/Tokamak for frontend.
 * [Fat Sandwich Games website](https://github.com/fatsandwichgames/wasm-website) - A website built with SwiftWasm and Tokamak deployed with GitHub Pages.
 * [Ogol](https://github.com/fcanas/ogol) - A compiler and virtual machine for [Ogol](https://fabiancanas.com/wogol/).
 Ogol is currently a variant of the Logo computer language, and its browser version is built with SwiftWasm.

+## Closed-source projects built with SwiftWasm

+* [Luminal](https://getluminal.com) - A single workspace for your entire engineering team, right in your browser.